 Best Healthy Snacks #1 – Nuts & Seeds

-Here’s a list of my 5 favorite healthy snacks: I like keeping things simple with (1) nuts/seeds – almonds, or sunflower, (2) apple – also my favorite pre-workout snack, (3) greek yogurt, (4) veggie bag (takes more work but ideal snack), and (5) a simple bar, like an almond rise protein bar can work well for carrying on the go.
+Here’s a list of my 5 favorite healthy snacks: I like keeping things simple with (1) nuts/seeds – almonds, or sunflower, (2) apple – also my favorite pre-workout snack, (3) greek yogurt, (4) veggie bag (takes more work but ideal snack), and (5) a simple bar, like an almond rise protein bar (affiliate link) can work well for carrying on the go.

 All of these selections are easy to carry to the office and eat, are relatively lower calorie, yet fill you up.
 That’s what I want out of a snack.
 Something to take the edge off, yet does not make me feel stuffed, or bloated.
 The sixth healthy snack, which really isn’t a snack but deserves mentioning, is water.
 I keep water at my desk.
 Staying hydrated definitely helps with controlling hunger and improving how you look and feel.

 – Marc Perry, CSCS, CPT

 The simpler the food, the better.
 Some great snacks to keep at the office are baby carrots, fresh fruit, raw (unroasted, unsalted) nuts and seeds, and unsweetened trail mix.
 You could also keep a few healthy protein bars, although these should only be used occasionally.
 It’s better to eat real, whole food than to rely on pre-packaged bars.
 Think of them as your “emergency” stash and eat whole foods as much as possible.

 Best Healthy Snacks #3 – Flax Snax (affiliate link)